rmetzler/articles/package_managers.md

 ### Pros

-- The artifacts are singed!
+- The artefacts are singed!
-- It simplifies the depdency definition of maven.
+- It simplifies the dependency definition of maven.
-- It's easy to publish new artifacts.
+- It's easy to publish new artefacts.
-- It's easy to learn.
+- It's easy to learn how it works.
-- It alows to reuse Java artifacts from other maven repositories.
+- It allows to reuse Java artefacts from other maven repositories.

 ### Cons